 Vertigo

 Been studying Kim Novak’s hair in Vertigo again.
-Hitchcock seems to have been obsessed with using it as a character, these loving close ups make it so obvious.
-Many shots are composed around her hairstyles [all delicate wigs] and often, the actual lens focus is on her hair, not the faces.
-The swirl chignon isn’t there for mere decoration, built like a dizzying vortex leading into a dark hole.
-When Madeleine needs to seem upset, her hair tells part of the story.
-When she’s in top form seducing Scotty, not a single hair out of place, even on a windy hilltop.
-When she needs to inspire Scotty’s sympathy and protection, her hair is at its most vulnerable, exposed, sad wet tendrils, crying on her back.
-Her hair is a main character in the diabolical plot against poor, dazzled Scotty.
+Hitchcock seems to have been set on using it as a character; these loving close ups make it obvious.
+Many shots are composed around her hairstyles [all delicate wigs] and often the lens in focused on the hair, not the face, keeping the rest of the frame in a depth of field haze.
+The swirled chignon isn’t mere decoration, it’s structured like a dizzying vortex leading into a dark hole.
+When she’s in control seducing Scotty, not a single hair is out of place, even on a windy hilltop.
+When she needs to inspire Scotty’s sympathy and protection, her hair is at its most vulnerable, sad wet tendrils crying on her back.
+Her hair is a character in the diabolical plot against dazzled, naive, horny Scotty.

 Not gone with the wind.
 Elnett-ed to infinity.